“The Crisis in Sudan: Civil War, Biological Risk, and Humanitarian Aid”

 The soldiers occupied a laboratory where life-threatening biological materials are stored

-In Khartoum, the capital of the country with a population of 45 million “high risk of biological hazard”, after a warring party seized a laboratory storing measles and cholera pathogens and other dangerous materials, the World Health Organization said on Tuesday.
+In Khartoum, the capital of the country with a population of 45 million “high risk of biological hazard”, following a warring party seized a laboratory storing measles and cholera pathogens and other dangerous materials, the World Health Organization said on Tuesday.

 Lab technicians are unable to enter the lab to secure hazardous biological materials, leaving the area at high risk.